common-workflow-language/common-workflow-language/specification/tool-description.md

 - "glob" (type: string) Find files that match a POSIX "glob" pattern, relative to the designated output directory.
 If the field type in the schema is "array", the output record will contain a list of all files.
-If the field type in the schema is "file", one file from the array will choosen (which one is choosen is undefined).
+If the field type in the schema is "file", one file from the array will chosen (which one is chosen is undefined).

 - "value" (type: any primitive type, expression or reference) A value to be added to the output document under the output schema field.